 While it might seem tedious, you should always customize each letter to fit the specific job for which you are applying.

 After all, an effective cover letter must illustrate how your experience matches up to the requirements outlined in the job listing.
 Failing to do so can quickly get your application eliminated from the pool.

 You can use your cover letter to go into detail about something in your resume that needs explaining.
-For example, a cover letter is a great place to talk about a career shift or to explain an extended gap in employment.
+For example, a cover letter is a great place to talk about a career shift, a career break, or to explain an extended gap in employment.